crcmt/acrypt/README.md

 using asymmetric key encryption scheme.

 It aims to solve the following scenario:
-  1. Admin Bob created an account for User Alice.
+  1. Bob created an account for User Alice.
   2. Bob wants to send the account's password to Alice by email.

 ### Basic usage